 - Catacomb of Sant’Agnese

 We first drive to San Clemente, one of Rome’s most fascinating churches.
 The complex exists on a number different levels.
 The present church has a beautiful apse mosaic depicting Christ crucified at the centre of a field of vines all set against a lustrous gold background.
-The church has a Medieval ambo and frescoes by Masaccio’s associate, Masolino.
-Beneath the present Medieval basilica (c.
-1100), is a 4th-century basilica that had been converted from the home of a Roman nobleman.
-This church was decorated with 11th-century frescoes of the Life of S. Clement.
+The church has a medieval ambo and frescoes by Masaccio’s associate, Masolino.
+Beneath the present medieval basilica (c.1100), is a 4th-century basilica that had been converted from the home of a Roman nobleman.
+This church was decorated with 11th-century frescoes of the life of S. Clement.
 The church, however, was filled with rubble when the present church was built above it.
-Yet another, even older, level exists beneath the 4th century church.
+Yet another, even older, level exists beneath the 4th-century church.
 Here, at the level of ancient Rome, there are a narrow, paved street and the remains of a house that was used for secretive Christian worship before Constantine promulgated the Edict of Milan in 313.
 There is also a sanctuary for the cult of the pagan (Zoroastrian) god Mithras with an altar, and a warehouse from the Republican era.
 Perhaps most fascinating of all is the aqueduct that runs along one end of the excavated area that still carries water.

 We walk to the great papal Basilica of Santa Maria Maggiore, built in the 5th century on the location of a miraculous fall of snow.
 Its nave, triumphal arch and apse dome are adorned with mosaics.
 Those of the nave are very early, being from the 5th century.
 The apse mosaic is by Jacopo Torriti.
-The conch of the apse is dominated by a grand Coronation of the Virgin (c.
-1296).
+The conch of the apse is dominated by a grand Coronation of the Virgin (c.1296).
 There are also panels depicting the Life of the Virgin.

 After lunchtime at leisure, we drive to the great extra-mural Basilica of Saint John Lateran.
-Although St Peters is arguably more famous as a centre of Catholicism, this great church, with its very early baptistry is, in fact, both the earliest and highest ranking of Catholic Christendom.
+Although St Peter’s is arguably more famous as a centre of Catholicism, this great church, with its very early baptistry is, in fact, both the earliest and highest ranking of Catholic Christendom.
 Built during the reign of Constantine the Great, it was modified by the great Baroque architect, Francesco Borromini.

 Finally, we drive out along the Via Nomentana, which begins at Michelangelo’s Porta Pia to a lovely complex of Early Christian churches, Sant’ Agnese and Santa Costanza.

 Fourth-century Santa Costanza is a well-preserved circular building with a central area surrounded by a circular ambulatory.
-In its ambulatory vaults are magnificent 4th century mosaics that preserve much of the quality of earlier pagan work as they resemble the decoration of secular palaces; there are panels containing geometric patterns, small heads or figures within compartmented frames, birds with branches of foliage, vases and other objects, and vine patterns with cherubs harvesting and wine-making.
+In its ambulatory vaults are magnificent 4th-century mosaics that preserve much of the quality of earlier pagan work as they resemble the decoration of secular palaces; there are panels containing geometric patterns, small heads or figures within compartmented frames, birds with branches of foliage, vases and other objects, and vine patterns with cherubs harvesting and wine-making.
 Santa Costanza was built adjacent to a vast 4th century horseshoe-shaped church, now in ruins.
 This was the cemetery basilica of Saint Agnes; both shrines were constructed over earlier catacombs in which Saint Agnes is believed to be buried.
 Santa Costanza was once believed to have been built under Constantine I as a prospective mausoleum for his daughter Costanza, who died in 354.
 Recent excavations, however, suggest that the Emperor Julian (r.
 361-363) built the mausoleum for his wife, Helena (died 360 AD), herself also a daughter of Constantine.

-The nearby 7th century Church of St Agnes that took the place of the decaying cemetery church, was built over what was believed to be the tomb of the saint.
+The nearby seventh-century Church of St Agnes, that took the place of the decaying cemetery church, was built over what was believed to be the tomb of the saint.
 Its apse mosaic has a gold ground.
 A central figure of Agnes in the costume of a Byzantine empress is flanked by the church’s patron, Pope Honorius I, who offers a model of the building, and another unidentified pope.
 Sant’ Agnese has a separate upper gallery for women (matronaeum).
 We shall visit the catacombs beneath the church.
 (Overnight Rome) B

 Day 6: Saturday 2 November, Rome